YettiPowered/api-docs/sections/authentication_with_oauth2.md

 }
 ```

+Step 4.
+Test the access token by performing an API request

-You should persist this access token in your database or in a session variable in order to make further requests to the Yetti API,
+You should persist the access token you received from Yetti in your database or in a session variable in order to make further requests to the Yetti API,
 acting on behalf of the user by providing it in an `X-Access-Token` header:

 `X-Access-Token: fbdadf3a578d01fea87a0b253506b1dac786a2cf6cde36ee83670ad6fc188289`